NCAR/VAPOR/docs/contributing.rst

     cmake .. && make

+.. note:: Some libraries have been optimized with the optional OpenMP API.
+If you wish to compile with these optimizations, you'll need a compiler that supports OpenMP, as well as a few compiler flags which are documented :ref:`here <compilingWithOpenMP>`.

 If compilation is successful, you can find Vapor's executable in the *bin* directory within your *build* directory.

 Changing CMake Variables